 - Use of Credit Card and then missing payment due date (Extreme high-interest rate applied if you didn’t pay the full amount on Due date.
 Even minimum payment option doesn’t work well)

 - We are not having any idea of the power of compounding on our investment & we avoid investment in our early life.
 Albert Einstein said that the power of compounding is the eighth wonder of the world.

 - Buying stocks based on tips without any knowledge and then losing money.

 - Buying things just because they are on discount & the funny thing is now you will find such discounted sales every other month

 - Getting tempted to go for an exotic vacation just because some of your friend/relative/colleagues put a post on Facebook and Instagram

 - Spending a bomb on weekend parties (5 days’ work & 2 days’ party: This is a new culture)

 - No track of cash flow (time & again every month end same situation)

 - No emergency budget (No Udhari Fund)

 - No medical insurance, a hefty amount gone if one medical emergency comes up in the family.

 - No financial plan, People do not know why they need to save money because they don’t know their financial goals.

 - Buying excessive gold only to keep it in the locker and many a time putting this gold to take a loan and paying interest on that borrowed amount.

 - An extremely conservative approach with investment, all the negative news/updates will be checked for that investment and finally, investment ideas go for a toss!
 Procrastinating investment decisions (from tomorrow).

 - Lack of clarity between asset and liability (e.g. Car can be an asset if you are buying it for Cash or on very minimum finance, but buying a car on maximum finance then this is going to be a liability.

 - A lot of people confuse economic spending with being cheap.

 - Spending a lot of money on fancy stuff / Gadgets.

-- Lack of patience to return from investment, each of want to see the quick return.
+- Lack of patience to return from investment, each of wants to see the quick return.